santureddy/AWS-SAA-C02-Course/README.md

 devices with the same username and password.

-One common directory is **Active Directory** by Microsoft and its full name is **Microsoft Active Directory Domain Services** or AD DS.
+One common directory is **Active Directory** by Microsoft and its full name is **Microsoft Active Directory Domain Services** or **AD DS**.

 - AWS managed implementation.
 - Runs within a VPC as a private service.
 - Provides HA by deploying into multiple AZs.
-- Certain services in AWS need a directory, Amazon Workspaces.
+- Certain services in AWS need a directory
+  - **Amazon Workspaces** is virtual Desktop as a Service.
 - To join EC2 instances to a domain you need a directory.
 - Can be isolated inside AWS only or integrated with existing on-prem system.
 - Connect Mode allows you to proxy back to on-premises.

 #### Directory Modes

-- **Simple AD**: should be default.
-Designed for simple requirements.
+- **Simple AD** should be default.
+  - Designed for simple requirements.
+Not allowed to integrate with on-prem.
+  - Open source Samba 4
+  - Small mode: 500 users
+  - Large mode: 5000 users
+- **AWS Managed Microsoft AD**
+  - creates an instance of directory service in AWS
+  - uses Windows and can establish a trust relationship with on-prem over VPN or a direct connection.
+  - if the VPN fails, AWS services which rely on directory can still function
-- **Microsoft AD**: is anything with Windows or if it needs a trust relationship with on-prem.
-This is not an emulation or adjusted by AWS.
+  - forms a full directory service and not an emulation adjusted by AWS.
+- **AD Connector**
+  - proxies to your on-prem directory
-- **AD Connector**: Use AWS services without storing any directory info in the cloud, it proxies to your on-prem directory.
+  - Use AWS services without storing any directory info in the cloud

 ### AWS DataSync